geerlingguy/ansible-role-firewall/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-    # Change this to "stopped" to disable the firewall
+    # Change this to "stopped" to disable the firewall until next reboot
     firewall_state: running

 Controls the desired state of the firewall.
+Note that this will only affect the firewall until the system reboots, since the firewall service will be enabled anyway.

     firewall_allowed_tcp_ports:
       - "22"